IntroCSCI/colorvisionproject-rmendez6/README.md

 Added vector answerVector to take in the string answer andd store it then display the answer.
 Also used the .push_back function to display at the end and the print function to display what the user inputed.
 ### Functions
 Added string answer for the question asked at the bottom of the program after the file closes.
 Added another if statement to cout the answer to the question.
 Also added a for loop to go with the vector.
+### v0.1 Updates
+Updated the program by making it covert a regular image to black and gray for colorblind settings.
+Completely redid the program by adding images and a gray scale converter and by adding a user class.
+Also added vectors, pass by reference, and more variables.
+Added multiple variables of string and bitmap images.
+Redid the vector I previously had which did not do much until now.
+Added two pass by refernces which will be commented in the program as well as the rest of the changes.
+Changed the bitmap.cpp and bitmap.h where the gray scale converter function is which has the vector of pixles.
+Also added in there the nested for loops to go through each pixel of the saved image.
+Changes are commented throughtput the program.
+The program now has images which a user can select in the image file in order to convert them to a gray scale image which will appear in the CI file if they select to convert the image.
+The program first gathers a users background information which ties into the colorblind settings later in the program.
+At the end of the program all the infromation input by the user is shown in a results file.
+### Classes
+Added a class which is defined as user in the Classes folder.
+Contains attributes in the private class such as name, age, and family mamebers names which are private.
+Member functions are then defined in the public class such as the familyColorblind vector and other variables.

+Example of new program runing:
+   Colorblind profile.
+First Name: Rey
+Last Name: Mendez
+Age: 23
+Use of glasses: no
+Family members with colorblindness:
+1. Rey
+2. Chris
+Number of family members with colorblindness: 2
+Rey selected to opensnailimage.bmp
+Rey was able to see yellow in the snailimage.bmp file.
+Rey was not able to see browm in the snailimage.bmp file.
+Rey decided to turn on colorblind settings and convert snailimage.bmp to gray and black. yes Rey was able to see the converted image in gray and black.